Yumeansfish/AVAS/README.md

 # AVAS

 ## Project Overview
 The Video Handler module listens for new video files (`.mov`, `.avi`, `.mp4`) in a specified directory.
 Once a file has finished writing, non-MP4 videos are automatically transcoded to MP4 (H.264 + AAC, faststart).
 The resulting file is uploaded to AWS S3, a Google Apps Script endpoint is called to update or create a remote page, and a notification is sent.
-A GUI callback can be used to refresh the front end in real time.

 ## Key Features
 - Automatic detection of new `.mov`, `.avi`, and `.mp4` files